Joe Bessey: Winston Cup Series

-Bessey moved his operation up to Winston Cup in 1999, fielding the No. 60 Power Team Chevy driven by Geoffrey Bodine.
+Bessey moved his operation up to Winston Cup in 1999, fielding the No. 60 Power Team Chevy driven by Geoff Bodine.
 Bodine was eighth in the second race of the year at Rockingham.
 Bodine also earned a third-place finish late in the year at Martinsville Speedway.
 Also, Bodine was able to qualify in every race in 1999, earning the team a 27th place finish.

 Bodine, however, was injured in the season opening Craftsman Truck Series race of 2000, and Bessey was sent scrambling for a driver.
 The team missed the Daytona 500, but Bessey's new driver, Ted Musgrave made the next five races.
 After a best finish of sixteenth, Musgrave left and Bessey moved onto Dick Trickle, who made three starts for Bessey, before Bodine returned to the team at Richmond.
 Bodine had a solid run of thirteenth in his return, but the team continued to struggle to qualify.
 Bodine only made ten of the next fourteen races.
 Even with a best finish of twelfth, Bessey released Bodine after a 41st at Richmond.

 Bessey then made his Cup debut the next week at NHIS.
 He barely made it in with a 42nd place starting position at his home track.
 He finished 27th.

 Bessey then used drivers Trickle and Rich Bickle to finish out the year.
 However, the team began to struggle to qualifying with Bessey's team only making a handful of the final eight races.

 After a failed attempt to get Hermie Sadler to drive his car with The Rock sponsoring in 2001, Bessey closed down his Cup team, and ran selected Busch races after that.

 Craftsman Truck Series

 Bessey has also made four career starts in the Truck Series.
 His best run came in his debut at Phoenix in 1995, where he started fifth and finished fourth in the No. 30 Taylor Togs Dodge.
 His other start in 1995 resulted in a 38th at Phoenix.

 At NHIS in 1996, Bessey's lone run resulted in a fourth place start.
 Once again, he ran a solid race at his home track and drove the No. 9 Chevy to a sixth place finish.

-His sole race in 1997 came at Phoenix, driving for A. J. Foyt.
+Bessey's sole race in 1997 came at Phoenix, driving for A. J. Foyt.
 There he started 19th, but struggled home to 35th place after his engine blew.